mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part2.md

 In the above, we have three base cases.
 Followed by recursive calls.
 It's cleaner.
 We clearly isolate base case exits from recursive function calls.
 Because we added this cleanliness, we can identify something that can be improved.

-The highlighted lines above overlap, we can combine them into `if openedCount > num`.
+The highlighted lines have overlapping logic.
+We can combine them into `if openedCount > num`.
 Just try out the numbers in an example and you'll see.

 ## Cleanest Solution - removing extra check